Lady Tambourine: Gospel music

 Washington's first appearance at the New Orleans Jazz & Heritage Festival was on April 29, 1993, when she accompanied her friends the Banks Family, a gospel group from Violet, Louisiana, where she lived at the time.
 She had encouraged the Banks Family to apply to the festival, promising she would play tambourine with them.
 After the Banks Family performance in the festival's gospel tent, other gospel groups spontaneously asked Washington to play with them that same day or the next.
 After that, she returned to the gospel tent each year as a paid percussionist, available upon request.
 In that role she accompanied many famous gospel artists including Charles G. Hayes, Dottie Peoples, Richard Smallwood and Shirley Caesar.

 In 2003, Washington joined Stevie Wonder on stage at the Essence Music Festival in New Orleans.
 She was in the audience at the Essence Fest in 2016 while French Montana was performing "Pop That" when another attendee recorded her playing the tambourine in the audience.
 He uploaded the video to Twitter and it went viral.

 In 2003 at the New Orleans Jazz & Heritage Festival, Washington was rejected by several gospel groups who did not want her stage presence to take attention away from themselves.
 In 2007 she was physically prevented from entering the stage to accompany Bobby Jones and the Nashville Super Choir.
-A woman police officer blocked the stairs up to the stage.
+A female police officer blocked the stairs up to the stage.
 Washington said later, "I used to play with every act, but I was getting all the attention, and all the pictures were being taken of me, so they put me off.
 Now I play in the Gospel Tent by invitation only."
 One of her performances in front of a gospel choir in 2007 was reviewed as channeling "uproarious joy".